19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (a) require that access be given to specified kinds of airport service for specified kinds of defence-related purposes, or for the conduct of specified kinds of public events of national significance; or

-(b) require that priority of access be given to specified kinds of airport service for specified kinds of defence-related purposes or for the conduct of specified kinds of public events of national significance.
+(b) require that priority of access be given to specified kinds of airport service for specified kinds of defence-related purposes, or for the conduct of specified kinds of public events of national significance.

 (2) The manner in which that access, or priority of access, is to be given shall be set out in the direction under subsection (1).